People Foods to Avoid Feeding Your Pets

 Nuts, including almonds, pecans, and walnuts, contain high amounts of oils and fats.
 The fats can cause vomiting and diarrhea, and potentially pancreatitis in pets.

 Onions, Garlic, Chives

-These vegetables and herbs can cause gastrointestinal irritation and could lead to red blood cell damage.
+These vegetables and herbs can cause gastrointestinal irritation and could lead to red blood cell damage and anemia.
 Although cats are more susceptible, dogs are also at risk if a large enough amount is consumed.
-Toxicity is normally diagnosed through history, clinical signs and microscopic confirmation of Heinz bodies.

 Raw/Undercooked Meat, Eggs and Bones